AnnaCzerwonka/todo-list-react/README.md

 - The application now starts with an empty task list.
 - Tasks added via the form are saved in `localStorage`, so they persist after refreshing the page.
 - Input automatically focuses after adding a task.
-- Task logic moved to custom hook `useTasks`.
+- Task management logic has been moved to Redux Toolkit.
 - Styles migrated to `styled-components` with `ThemeProvider`.

 ## ![Preview](public/19.gif)